Crew of the Rocinante

 - Meaningful Rename:

-- Originally the MCRN Tachi.
-Holden renames her the Rocinante after Don Quixote's horse, reflecting his own tendency to get caught up in situations he has no business being involved in.
+- Originally the MCRN Tachi.note Holden renames her the Rocinante after Don Quixote's horse, reflecting his own tendency to get caught up in situations he has no business being involved in.

 - Arguably "Beratnas Gas" is one of these, too — beratnas is a Belter Creole word meaning "brothers".

-- During the Earth/Mars war, the crew temporarily rechristens her again.
+- During the UN-MCR War during the first half of Season 3, the crew temporarily rechristens her again.
 This time they name her Pinus Contorta, after a species of pine tree that depends on wildfires for reproduction and survival.

 - Stealth in Space: Discussed.
 Actually hiding isn't an option, so the ship needs to appear to be something else.
 Repainting the hull and gluing a bunch of freighter parts on her helped, but no one would mistake the ship as anything but a Martian Navy vessel if they actually got on board.

-- Vehicular Turnabout: Though the crew didn't strictly steal the Roci, they obtained it under dubious circumstances and have no intention of giving it back.
+- Vehicular Turnabout: Though the crew didn'tstrictly speakingsteal the Roci, they obtained it under dubious circumstances and have no intention of giving it back (legitimate salvage!).
 The hostilities between Mars and Earth make this a moot point for the first two seasons, but after the Time Skip and truce in season 3, Mars sues the crew to have their property returned.
+Avasarala helps the crew sort out the legal issues in season 4, making it legally their ship.

 James "Jim" Holden

-Jim Holden is 2nd Officer of the ice trawler Canterbury (which supplies water for the Asteroid Belt's residents).
+Jim Holden is the Second Officer of the ice trawler Canterbury (which supplies water for the Asteroid Belt's residents).
 This position offers him freedom and a minimum of responsibility.

 A Montana native, he is the only child born to eight parents as part of a genetic collective.
 At a time when Earth's population is over 30 billion, there are big incentives for people not to have children.
 Holden's family is fighting to preserve one of the last undeveloped wildernesses in Montana; a losing battle that Holden joined Earth's Navy to escape.